syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

     }
 }
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/PDF/RowEvent.png)

 ### CellExporting

-The [DataGridCellPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventhandler.html) delegate allows you to customize the styles for header cells, record cells and group caption cells.
+The [DataGridCellPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventhandler.html) delegate allows customizing the styles for header cells, record cells, and group caption cells.
 The `CellExporting` event is triggered with [DataGridCellPdfExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs.html) that contains the following properties:

-* [CellType](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~CellType.html) – Specifies the cell type by using `ExportCellType` `Enum`.
+* [CellType](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~CellType.html): Specifies the cell type by using `ExportCellType` `Enum`.
 You can use this property to check the cell type and apply different cell styles based on the cell type.
-* [CellValue](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~CellValue.html) – Contains the actual value that is exported to the PDF.
-You can use this value to apply formatting in PDF using `Range` property.
+* [CellValue](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~CellValue.html): Contains the actual value exported to the PDF.
+You can use this value to apply formatting in PDF using the `Range` property.
-* [ColumnName](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~CellValue.html ) – Specifies the column name (MappingName) of the exporting cell.
+* [ColumnName](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~CellValue.html ): Specifies the column name (MappingName) of the exporting cell.
 You can apply formatting for a particular column by checking the `ColumnName`.
-* [Handled](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~Handled.html) – Determines whether the cell is exported to PDF or not.
+* [Handled](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~Handled.html): Determines whether the cell is exported to PDF or not.
-* [PdfGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~Handled.html) – Specifies the `PDFGridCell` to be exported.
-You can use this to customize the properties (Background, Foreground, Font, Alignment etc.,) of particular cell.
+* [PdfGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~Handled.html): Specifies the `PDFGridCell` to be exported.
+You can use this to customize the properties (Background, Foreground, Font, Alignment, etc,) of a particular cell.
-* [Record](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~Record.html) – Gets the collection of underlying data objects that are exported.
+* [Record](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs~Record.html): Gets the collection of exported underlying data objects.

 You can use this event to customize the properties of the grid cells that are exported to PDF.
-The following code example illustrates how to customize the background color, foreground color and cell value of the header cells, record cells and caption summary cells while exporting.
+The following code example illustrates how to customize the background color, foreground color, and cell value of the header cells, record cells, and caption summary cells while exporting.

+{% tabs %}
 {% highlight c# %}
 //HandlingCellExportingEvent for exporting to PDF DataGridPdfExportingController pdfExport = new DataGridPdfExportingController ();